dmarx/obsidian_vault/Hilbert Space.md

 ### Applications

 Hilbert spaces are instrumental in the formulation of quantum mechanics, where the state of a system is represented by a vector in a Hilbert space, and observables are represented by [[operators]] on these spaces.
-They are also fundamental in solving [[Partial Differential Equations]] through the method of [[Fourier series]] and [[eigenvalue problems]], as well as in signal processing and in the mathematical underpinnings of machine learning algorithms like [[Kernel Methods]].
+They are also fundamental in solving [[Partial Differential Equations]] through the method of [[Fourier series]] and [[Eigenvalues|eigenvalue]] problems, as well as in signal processing and in the mathematical underpinnings of machine learning algorithms like [[Kernel|Kernel Methods]].

 ### Conclusion